johnpalsberg/John-Palsberg/README.md

 Repository Folder Guide:

+Branch-Prediction-Project Folder:
+  This is the CPU simulator project that I worked on with a friend.

 QsimMaster Folder:
   This is the quantum computing software project that I worked on with several UCLA graduate students.

-Branch-Prediction-Project:
-  This is the CPU simulator project that I worked on with a friend.